moya2103/RaceDay/README.md

 ## System Roles

+ **Organiser**
- **Organiser**: Can create, edit, and delete events, manage categories, capture participant results, and view all enrolments **Participant**: Can create an account, browse events, enrol by selecting a category, view own enrolments, and track personal results
+ Can create, edit, and delete events, manage categories, capture participant results, and view all enrolments **Participant**
+ Can create an account, browse events, enrol by selecting a category, view own enrolments, and track personal results

 ## Documentation